hipe/tmx/zerk/doc/issues/015-option-parsing.md

 note that for now we do not ever express the trailing optional argument but we want to leave this door open for the future.

-we have not yet implemented the glob but intend to..
+we have not yet implemented the glob but intend to (tracked as [#023]).

-### the big index
+### the operation index

-we want to re-use this work by storing it in a "big index" that the invocation can use..
+formerly called the "big index", the work of sorting and arranging the nodes above (scope and stated alike) will be stored in an "operation index", inside of which is a "scope index" that will be re-used for any operation-dependencies.

 ## :#algorithm

-    traversing the the scope stack from top to bottom, for each formal node in each stack frame, if the current node is an operation, index it as a potential referent
+    traversing the the scope stack from top to bottom (note :E), for each formal node in each stack frame, if the current node is an operation, index it as a potential referent
-      else if it's primitive (:A)
+      else if it's primitive (note :A)
         index it as a potential referent
         add this index to the option parser box